jamjolu/tts_basics_for_revealjs/README.md

 # tts_basics_for_revealjs

 ## What does it do?
 This plug-in, tts_min_reveal.js, provides text-to-speech to your reveal.js slideshow so you can have your slides read out loud.
-The plug-in works for current versions of Chrome, Firefox and Opera as tested on Windows OS.
+The plug-in works for current versions of Chrome, Firefox, Microsoft Edge and Opera as tested on Windows OS.
+I have also tested the plug-in as working in Linux using Chrome, and using Firefox by fiddling with text-to-speech and accessiblity settings.
+I hope to gain a better understanding of the Linux accessibility/text-to-speech/os relationships so as to offer a more coherent guide to those who prefer  or depend on Linux.
 The plug-in offers the following possibilities:

 1. Use the "slide changed" event to initiate reading the innerText of elements that you can specify on the current slide.
 This allows you to have  visible elements read outloud.

 2. Use the "fragement shown" event to read the text content of the textContent of fragment elements as they appear.

  3. Use the "slide changed" event read the textContent of hidden elements like slide notes.

 The default setup will read the typical text that appears on slides, text in fragments and text in hidden notes.
 A delay added to the slidechanged event to allows visual transitions to conclude before reading starts.
 The default 1 second works fine.
 The file, tts_min_reveal.js, can be found in the plugin/tts_min directory on this site.